expenses/renderer-opinions/gist.md

 _Example from https://docs.cocos2d-x.org/cocos2d-x/v3/en/sprites/polygon.html_

 What you want to do instead is to attempt to render everything front-to-back, writing a an appropriate value to the depth buffer for the 'layer' the sprite is on.
 For anything with more-or-less binary alpha, alpha-clipping via a `discard` in the fragment shader should get you what you want, although you might need some anti-aliasing such as [MSAA with alpha-to-coverage](https://bgolus.medium.com/anti-aliased-alpha-test-the-esoteric-alpha-to-coverage-8b177335ae4f).
+Any post-process anti-aliasing (see the section below) should also work.

 Handling sprites with a significant amount of semi-transparent alpha is a bit harder.